jarrod-west/siqc/README.md

 We group these into two categories:
 * `queued` or `in-queue` callbacks which have been requested "as soon as possible".
 These are offered out-of-the-box in Amazon Connect, and explained in more detail below.
-* `scheduled` callbacks which have been requested for a particular point in time, e.g. "please call me back at 5pm tomorrow".
-Amazon provides a good starting place for creating these, TODO, but it has one significant limitation.
+* `scheduled` callbacks which have been requested for a particular point in time, e.g. "please call me back at 5pm tomorrow"

 ### Start Outbound Voice Contact